HackBerkeley/Growler/README.md

 > *Note*: You can see your changes to `index.html` immediately by just refreshing, but you need to restart your server (using Ctrl-C) every time you modify `server.py`.

 Woot!
-Your site should now have a basic form for submitting hakks showing.
+Your site should now have a basic form for submitting growls showing.

 # Step 6: Sending requests to Flask